datavillage-me/dv-documentation/docs/user-manual/collaboration-space-owner/cage-management/logs.md

 # Logs

 In your collaboration space, logs are essential for monitoring and troubleshooting various aspects of your operations.
-All logs are accessible directly from the space page and are categorized into three types:
+All logs are accessible in the logs page of your collaboration space and are categorized into three types:

 ## Audit Logs